Year-End Charitable Giving: What to Know for 2025

 Consider Charitable Giving in Your Estate Plan

 You can help ensure your philanthropic wishes are met by adding charitable giving to your estate plan.
 Through a will or trust, you could gift funds to an organization or to a beneficiary.
-By using estate planning strategies like charitable giving, you could potentially reduce your estate tax liability.
+By using estate planning strategies like charitable giving, you may also be able to reduce your estate tax liability.

 Share Your Wealth With Charitable Giving

 Consider making annual gifts a part of your financial plan.
-Reach out to your local Farm Bureau agent or financial advisor to talk through your financial goals today.
+Reach out to Farm Bureau to talk through your financial goals today.

 *Neither the company nor its agents or advisors give tax, accounting or legal advice.
 Consult your professional advisor in these areas.